staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/multipartner-workspaces.md

 [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) enable you to collaborate with your external partners and customers.
 You can use Partner Workspaces to demo your API products to customers, onboard external developers faster, and reduce the time-to-first-call for your consumers.

-As your partner programs grow, so does your need to create, maintain and update multiple workspaces with nearly the same content in each one.
+As your partner programs grow, so does your need to create, maintain, and update multiple workspaces with nearly the same content in each one.
 A _multipartner_ mode within Partner Workspaces simplifies this workflow and helps you share your APIs easily with multiple customers and partners.

 Multipartner mode enables you to: